glickmac/Bacterial_GenBank/README.md

 ### GRAB.py

 #### Query flag
-The query flag can take more than one input seperated by commas.
+The query flag (**-q**) can take more than one input seperated by commas.
 Here we search for two subspecies of Mycobacterium abscessus: massiliense and bolletii

 ```
 python GRAB.py -q massiliense,bolletii -l subspecies